kgashok/sortUnix/README.md

      - 0 to 14
      - None of the above

   1. Make sure you know how `strcmp` function works.
+Visit https://www.geeksforgeeks.org/strcmp-in-c-cpp/
   2. What is code snippet to swap two character array variables in C?

-## Part 4 - Visualize the code in C

-launch the visualizer and single step through it - http://bit.ly/visualSort

-## Part 5 - Challenge yourself!
+## Part 4 - Challenge yourself!

 Listen to http://j.mp/unixSortKey video series.
     - Or if you prefer images http://j.mp/selectSortC

 Write code along the same steps on http://j.mp/selectionSortC and pass all the test cases
     - If you practice well, and compete in the liveCoding session, and finish all the test cases < 6 min, you can win upto Rs 1,000 worth of gift prizes

+## Part 5 - The Pointer Version!
-  - And if you can complete the pointer version of the code within 6 min, and answer questions on the code, you can win upto Rs 3,000 worth of gift prizes
+And if you can complete the pointer version of the code within 6 min, and answer questions on the code, you can win upto Rs 3,000 worth of gift prizes
+    - launch the visualizer and single step through it - http://bit.ly/visualSort

-## Advanced Challenge
+## Part 6 - Advanced Challenge
 _"Go where no man or woman has gone before!"_

 - A more efficient SelectionSort using MinMax values - https://www.geeksforgeeks.org/sorting-algorithm-slightly-improves-selection-sort/